ocean-tracking-network/biologging_standardization/templates/fields/argosSemiMajor.md

 # Argos semi major

 ## Definition
 Length of semi-major axis of error ellipse provided by CLS/Argos.
-Defaults to NA if Least-Squares Data
+Defaults to NA if Least-Squares Data.

 ## Format
 Meters